based on Reviews

 BfR – Maximum Level Recommendations (2018)

-In addition to the recommended reference values, which are determined individually by each body based on the premises outlined above and which follow the preventive principle of maintaining health, there are also bodies that are responsible for setting maximum intake levels for micronutrients.
-In Germany, this is the Federal Institute for Risk Assessment (BfR), which derives the maximum intake levels based on three parameters:
+In addition to the recommended reference values, which are individually determined by each body based on the premises outlined above and follow the preventive principle of maintaining health, there are also bodies that deal with setting maximum levels for micronutrients.
+In Germany, this is the Federal Institute for Risk Assessment (BfR), which derives the maximum levels based on three parameters:

 • Reference intake values (recommended amounts for daily intake)